txdv/qutter/README.md

 The goal of Qutter is to provide serialization and deserialization of Qt and .NET objects.
 Objects from Qt are mapped to .NET objects like QString to string, QMap to Dictionary and so on.
-This library is usefull if you want have to communuicate with Qt applications which send serialized objects over the network and you dont want to have Qt installed or if you can't install it, a valid scenario would be a quassel client (distributed irc application, the client part) for WP7, since the WP7 is locked and only C# code is allowed to be run.
+This library is usefull if you want have to communicate with Qt applications which send serialized objects over the network and you don't want to have Qt installed or if you simply can't install it.
+A valid scenario would be a quassel client (distributed irc application, the client part) for WP7, since the WP7 is locked and only C# code is allowed to be run.

 Supported Qt objects.
 ---------------------